 Reef-Friendly Sun Protection Tips

-Quick tip: Look for sunscreens with non-nanotized zinc oxide or titanium dioxide!
+Quick tip: Look for sunscreens with only zinc oxide or titanium dioxide!

-To know what to look for when purchasing reef-friendly sunscreen, you can understand sunscreen as belonging to one of two categories: physical sunscreens and chemical sunscreens.
-Reef-friendly sunscreens are physical sunscreens that contain tiny minerals that physically block harmful rays from the sun.
+Sunscreen comes in two main types: physical sunscreens and chemical sunscreens.
+Reef-friendly sunscreens are physical sunscreens that contain minerals that physically block harmful rays from the sun.
 The ingredients zinc oxide and titanium dioxide are found in mineral-based sunscreens.
 Chemical sunscreens use synthetic compounds that absorb UV rays from the sun before they reach the skin.
 Ingredients to avoid when shopping for sunscreen products are the synthetic chemicals oxybenzone, octinoxate, and avobenzone.
 Sunscreens with the label “reef-friendly” may still include ingredients that can harm corals.
 Always look at the label and select sunscreens with only zinc oxide or titanium dioxide.

 You can also protect yourself from the sun by wearing UV-rated clothing like a swim shirt or rash guard.
 Protective clothing, umbrellas, and avoiding the sun when it’s highest in the sky between 12 pm and 2 pm can protect you from the sun’s intense rays and keep harmful chemicals out of the ocean.